-After considering support shown in submissions, we have made a draft decision to amend the Electricity Code to require retailers to remind customers when their fixed-term benefits are about to expire.
+We have decided to amend the Electricity Code to require retailers to remind customers when their fixed-term benefits are about to expire.
 Retailers advised that they either already met this requirement or did not oppose the amendment.
 Given this, we consider that the amendment will not significantly increase retailers' compliance costs and may provide benefits to customers of those retailers that are not providing advance notice voluntarily.
-For consistency, we have also made a draft decision to make the same amendment to the Gas Industry Code (the Gas Code).
+We also decided to make an equivalent amendment to the Gas Industry Code (the Gas Code).

-We have made a draft decision not to accept the Minister's proposal to require retailers to obtain customers' explicit informed consent to apply new benefits.
+We did not accept the Minister's proposal to require retailers to obtain customers' explicit informed consent to apply new benefits.
 We consider that the amendment may result in higher compliance costs for retailers and higher prices for customers because if they do not respond to retailers' requests for consent, they will not receive any benefit.